-11 Black Cherry
+10 Black Cherry

-feet, it has been known to rise to a noble 100 feet in height.
+The tallest of all cherries at mature heights of 50 feet, it has been known to rise to a noble 100 feet in height.
 Leaves are willow-like, and the bark is aromatic and dark red-brown on older trees.
-Its fruit is dark red.
+Its fruit is dark red, becoming almost black when ripe, and is eaten by birds.

-becoming almost black when ripe, and is eaten by birds.
-The medicinal properties of the bark have been used for cough medicines, expectorants and the treatment of sore throats can occasionally reach heights of 125 feet.
-It's one of the hardiest and fastest growing of the oaks and usually lives for about 150 years.
+The medicinal properties of the bark have been used for cough medicines, expectorants and the treatment of sore throats.

-12 Southern Red Oak
+11 Southern Red Oak